learn-co-students/git-basics-lab-nyc01-seng-ft-091420/README.md

 ## Introduction

 So far lessons have only contained written content on specific topics.
-All you needed to do was read through each lesson and continue on.
+All you needed to do was read through each lesson and https://learn.co/tracks/fswd-prework-2-01/fswd-prework-2-01-fswd-prework/fswd-prework-2-01-fswd-prework-git-getting-and-adding-to-code/fswd-prework-2-01-fswd-prework-git-getting-and-adding-to-code-git-basics-labcontinue on.
 This lesson, however, is considered a _lab_.
 Labs are exercises that have some written content to guide you, but also contain _tests_ that must be passed in order to complete the lesson.